-Oracle SOA Suite relies primarily on the security features of Oracle WebLogic Server and Oracle Fusion Middleware.
+At the transport level, Oracle SOA Suite relies primarily on the security features of Oracle WebLogic Server and Oracle Fusion Middleware.
 For example, you enable Secure Socket Layer (SSL) on Oracle SOA Suite connections into Oracle WebLogic Server by using the Oracle WebLogic Server Administration Console to configure listeners.
+At the message level, Oracle SOA Suite relies on Oracle Web Services Manager.